Photonsters/anycubic-photon-docs/FAQ.md

 Here is a [video](https://www.facebook.com/groups/AnycubicPhoton/permalink/1583187968492506) posted on the FB owners group showing the tremendous peel forces involved.

 ### Should I coat my FEP film?
-Not advisable, FEP (fluorinated ethylene propylene, invented by DuPont, sold under the brandname Teflon FEP), is already one of the most slippery materials known to science.
+No, FEP (fluorinated ethylene propylene, invented by DuPont, sold under the brandname Teflon FEP), is already one of the most slippery materials known to science.
 Coating your FEP film with a hydrophobic substance like Rain-X may in fact cause bad quality prints.

 ### Why is my FEP film so cloudy or hazy?
 When new, the film is clear.
 But it is easily scratched by handling or cleaning.
 Use soft tissue to soak resin when cleaning up the vat, do not aggressively wipe the film as even tissue will scratch it.
 These micro scratches cause the film to go cloudy.
 Buffing the film with microfibre cloth will restore some clarity.
 It is important that the film is kept clear to ensure sharp and detailed prints.